Planning Applications

 What is a Neighbourhood Plan?

-Neighbourhood planning was introduced through the Localism Act 2011 and Neighbourhood planning legislation came into effect in April 2012.
+Neighbourhood planning was introduced through the Localism Act 2011 and Neighbourhood planning legislation which came into effect in April 2012.

 Neighbourhood planning was brought in to give communities power to develop a shared vision for their neighbourhood and shape the development and growth of their local area.